TharinduDR/Simple-Sentence-Similarity/README.md

 | WMD-BERT+ELMO-STOP  | 0.228  |

 ### Conclusions
 Eventhough the contextual embeddings didn't improve  word average and moving distance benchmarks, it improved the smooth inverse frequency benchmark significantly.
-Best results were provided when BERT and ELMO were stacked together.
+Best results were provided when BERT and ELMO were stacked together.<sup>✞</sup> denotes the best result and <sup>*</sup> denotes the current best benchmark.